ianmicheal/Dreamcast-KOS-Swap-romdisk-example/README.md

 Not causing gdrom blocking..
 Included example shows loading a romdisk from /cd/ mounting it changing to dir and loading a png to texture to the pvr.. and also unmounting it
 Ready for the next level..
+In the make file it's easy to make your new romdisk place the files in romdisk folder change the src to point to them..

 Futher info is here https://dcemulation.org/index.php?title=Romdisk_Swapping and here https://dcemulation.org/phpBB/viewtopic.php?f=29&t=68795&hilit=romdisk+feet+of+fury